toidiu/toidiu.github.io/content/brag/_index.md

 Leaders are right a lot.
 They have strong judgment and good instincts.
 They seek diverse perspectives and work to disconfirm their beliefs.
 ## Hire and Develop the Best
 Leaders raise the performance bar with every hire and promotion.
 They recognize exceptional talent, and willingly move them throughout the organization.
 Leaders develop leaders and take seriously their role in coaching others.
-We work on behalf of our people to invent mechanisms for development like career choice.
-## Insist on the Highest Standards
+We work on behalf of our people to invent mechanisms for development like career choice. e# Insist on the Highest Standards
 Leaders have relentlessly high standards—many people may think these standards are unreasonably high.
 Leaders are continually raising the bar and drive their teams to deliver high quality products, services and processes.
 Leaders ensure that defects do not get sent down the line and that problems are fixed so they stay fixed.
 ## Think Big
 Thinking small is a self-fulfilling prophecy.
 Leaders create and communicate a bold direction that inspires results.
 They think differently and look around corners for ways to serve customers.